LIVE MORE LIFE, BE MORE iIrish

 By Bob Carney

 Life with wolfhounds can have its challenges.
 A puppy at three or four months can weigh around sixty pounds, with all of the behaviors usual to any puppy.
-Training requires patience and perseverence; they respond to positive training methods, praise for good behavior, as opposed to being reprimanded for undesirable acts.
+Training requires patience and perseverence; they respond to positive training methods, and praise for good behavior, as opposed to being reprimanded for undesirable acts.

 Rían and litter mates that photo courtesy of Hops and Hounds